JuanVCS/chocolate-doom/README.md

 ## Other information

+ * For information about the Vita port, see [README.Vita.md](https://github.com/fgsfdsfgs/chocolate-doom/blob/master/README.Vita.md).

  * Chocolate Doom includes a number of different options for music playback.
 See the README.Music file for more details.